pbinkley/bookmap/README.md

 The example took about three hours to process, and the generated tiles allowed nine levels of zoom and came to 2.2gb.
 For the example linked above, I have removed the lowest two levels, leaving 200mb of tiles, in order to save server space.

+The process of building the large uniform JPEG can use a lot of temporary disk space.
+Set a TMPDIR environment variable to point to somewhere that has room if you need to (see the [ImageMagick FAQ][3])

 I have developed this under OS/X but the tools should all run on Linux, and perhaps on Windows.

 Note: I installed jq and gdal with Homebrew.
 I had trouble with gdal because of conflicts with an earlier attempt to install it from source.
 I also had trouble adding JPEG2000 support to ImageMagick from Homebrew, and ended up installing this package instead: http://cactuslab.com/imagemagick/